Nurislom373/SpringNews/RSocket/README.md

 a reactive model consistent with reactive types like Flux and Mono.
 It is very important to know that with RSocket, we do not use the terms like “client” and “server” because both sides become symmetrical and each side can initiate the interaction.
 We refer to the participating sides as “requester” and “responder”.

+# These are the key features and benefits of the RSocket protocol:

+Reactive Streams semantics across network boundary — for streaming requests such as Request-Stream and Channel, back pressure signals travel between requester and responder, allowing a requester to slow down a responder at the source, hence reducing reliance on network layer congestion control, and the need for buffering at the network level or at any level.

+Request throttling — this feature is named "Leasing" after the LEASE frame that can be sent from each end to limit the total number of requests allowed by other end for a given time.
+Leases are renewed periodically.

+Session resumption — this is designed for loss of connectivity and requires some state to be maintained.
+The state management is transparent for applications, and works well in combination with back pressure which can stop a producer when possible and reduce the amount of state required.

+Fragmentation and re-assembly of large messages.

+Keepalive (heartbeats).

+RSocket has implementations in multiple languages.
+The Java library is built on Project Reactor, and Reactor Netty for the transport.
+That means signals from Reactive Streams Publishers in your application propagate transparently through RSocket across the network.

 ## Communication Models